ntko/linuxdoc/vscode_flutter_linux.md

     > Tip: “Pascal case” (also known as “upper camel case”), means that each word in the string, including the first one, begins with an uppercase letter.
 So, “uppercamelcase” becomes “UpperCamelCase”.

-1. Make the following changes, as highlighted below:
+1. Make the following changes, as below:

         import 'package:flutter/material.dart';
         import 'package:english_words/english_words.dart';